What is data enrichment in B2B?

 Enriching data with reliable sources

-Rodz recommends a “trigger event” approach: every significant change at a prospect company can justify a targeted enrichment.
+Rodz recommends what they call a “trigger event” approach: every significant change at a prospect company can justify a fresh enrichment pass.
+A new C-level appointment, a funding round, a hiring spike, these are the moments when your data needs to reflect what’s actually happening.

 Integration and automation